apache/datasketches-memory/README.md

 To run the strict profile tests:

     $ mvn clean test -P strict

+To run javadoc on this multi-module project, use:

+    $ mvn clean package javadoc:javadoc -DskipTests=true

+* There are sometimes problems resolving module deps, e.g. see https://issues.apache.org/jira/browse/MJAVADOC-437

 To install jars built from the downloaded source: